 Ripple Rock Trail

-https://www.flickr.com/photos/sharigreen/Ripple Rock, a twin topped mountain just below the ocean surface of Seymour Narrows, created "one of vilest stretches of water in the world" according to explorer George Vancouver before it was blown up in 1958 by the largest peacetime explosion.
-An interpretive trail now traverses bluffy benches out to a viewpoint above the chokepoint of Vancouver Island's inside passage north of Campbell River.
+Ripple Rock, a twin-topped mountain just below the ocean surface of Seymour Narrows, created "one of vilest stretches of water in the world" according to explorer George Vancouver before it was blown up in 1958 by the largest peacetime explosion.
+An interpretive trail now traverses out to a viewpoint.
 Alternating between varied forest and views of the snaking waterways and distant mountains, the story of Ripple Rock adds one more reason to visit this worthwhile and scenic trail.
-Before or after visit the museum in Campbell River to watch the dramatic movie of the explosion.
+Tag on a visit the museum in Campbell River to watch the dramatic movie of the explosion.

 North Coast Trail

-https://www.flickr.com/photos/mgabelmann/ A worthy successor to the West Coast Trail the Nootka Trail takes more effort and money to reach, but offers solitude and wildlife its peers can't match.
-Though only 30 kilometres from a float plane drop off at Louis Bay to the lighthouse and small village at Yuquot, it takes most parties five to six days to hike the whole trail.
-This is one of the best spots to find Japanese glass fishing floats, the ultimate beach booty, on the west coast.
+A worthy successor to the West Coast Trail, the Nootka Trail takes more effort and money to reach, but offers solitude and wildlife its peers can't match.
+Get dropped off via float plane drop off at Louis Bay and trek to the lighthouse and small village at Yuquot.
+Despite the relatively short distance, it's a trail even experienced backpackers will want to take their time trekking.

 Ahousat Wild Side Trail

-https://www.flickr.com/photos/37457628@N00/This 32 km, out and back, three-day rainforest and beach hike requires a short water taxi from Tofino to the community of Ahousat in Clayoquat Sound.
-From there it's through old growth Sitka spruce to and along beaches to Cow Bay.
-This is a rarely traveled route today but at one time was the daily commute for the First Nation people.
+This rainforest and beach hike requires a short water taxi from Tofino to the community of Ahousaht in Clayoquat Sound.
+From there, wander through old growth Sitka spruce to and along beaches to Cow Bay.
+This is a rarely travelled route today, but at one time, it was a daily commute for the First Nation of Ahousaht.